skip to main content

 November 11, 2020

-Listen in as Emily, a nursing mom of 5+ years, talks with us about planning to breastfeed while on a significant medication, navigating postpartum depression, what it’s like to nurse the same child for 5 years, and about the concept of respectful parenting.
-Emily has been a middle school English teacher for 14 years and recently finished her second masters degree in Counseling Psychology with...
-Read more
+Listen in as Emily—a nursing mom of more than five years—shares her experience planning to breastfeed while taking a significant medication, navigating postpartum depression, nursing the same child for five years, and exploring the concept of respectful parenting.
+Emily has been a middle school English teacher for 14 years and recently completed her second master’s degree in Counseling… Read more

 #36 (Part 2) Ask Us Anything: Feeding Babies